 What is the best commercial landlord rep broker prospecting strategy and tools in 2026?

-The highest-converting landlord rep prospecting strategy in 2026 is the neighbour strategy — working outward from each building in your listing book to surface tenants in the immediate precinct whose leases, footprint, or operational fit make them relocation candidates for your vacancies.
-Scayled scans the surrounding area around every listing, returns verified head-of-real-estate and occupier contacts in about 90 seconds, and drafts personalised outreach referencing the specific building and suite.
-Same-precinct tenant matches convert 30 to 40 percent to meetings versus under 2 percent on cold tenant lists.
+After a decade in brokerage, I can tell you the landlord reps winning in 2026 are not the ones with the flashiest pitch deck.
+They are the ones working outward from each building in their listing book to surface tenants in the immediate precinct whose leases, footprint, or operational fit make them relocation candidates.
+I built Scayled to automate the manual version of this workflow.
+Drop any listing address and get verified head-of-real-estate and occupier contacts in about 90 seconds, with drafted outreach referencing the specific building and suite.
+The brokers I work with see same-precinct tenant matches convert 30 to 40 percent to meetings versus under 2 percent on cold tenant lists.

 Why cold tenant lists fail landlord reps

 Most landlord rep brokers still prospect from CoStar exports, RCA lists, or scraped tenant directories.
-The problem isn't data quality — it's relevance.
-A tenant five suburbs away has no operational reason to move into your vacancy.
-The pitch dies on the first line because there's no anchor.
+The problem is not data quality.
+It is relevance.
+I made this mistake early in my career, pitching tenants five suburbs away who had no operational reason to move into my vacancy.
+The pitch dies on the first line because there is no anchor.

 The neighbour strategy for landlord rep

 Every listing in your book is an anchor.
-The tenants most likely to take your vacancy are sitting in the buildings next door — same precinct, same staff catchment, same transport access, same client base.
-Their operational inertia means they'll consider a move of 200 metres but not 20 kilometres.
+The tenants most likely to take your vacancy are sitting in the buildings next door: same precinct, same staff catchment, same transport access, same client base.
+Their operational inertia means they will consider a move of 200 metres but not 20 kilometres.
+I have seen this play out firsthand in Auckland, and the brokers I work with in Sydney Western and DFW confirm the same pattern.

 Target the head of real estate, not the office manager